kookmin-sw/capstone-2024-17/index.md

 ## Abstract

-Our service created with the purpose of facilitating face-to-face opportunities for developers or aspiring developers who seek Coffee-Chats. we aimed to allows users to see nearby individuals and facilitates real-time matching for Coffee Chats through requests, increasing the likelihood of successful connections.
+Our service created with the purpose of facilitating face-to-face opportunities for developers or aspiring developers who seek Coffee Chat.

+We aimed to allows users to see nearby individuals and facilitates real-time matching for Coffee Chat through requests, increasing the likelihood of successful connections.

 ## 🎞 소개 영상